REEDProject/site_code/README.md

 ## Server deployment

+> **Note:** When running Docker Compose commands on the server, use the `-p`
+> flag to specify which instance to run the command on.
+It helps distinguish
+> between multiple deployments, such as development, staging, and production
+> environments, by providing a unique name for each instance.
+This ensures that
+> Docker Compose commands target the correct set of services and configurations
+> specific to that instance.
+>
+> For example to run the database restore command on the production instance:
+>
+> ```sh
+> docker compose -p reedprod exec postgres restore db_backup_name.sql.gz
+> ```

 Server deployment for the is automated using GitLab CI.
 The process involves running a pipeline that performs the following steps: